Alliance Defending Freedom Leadership Team

 Practicing law for three decades, Sears is a member in good standing with the American, Arizona, California, District of Columbia (inactive), and Kentucky bar associations.
 He has helped fashion the language for numerous state and federal laws and has testified before committees of the U.S. House and Senate, state legislatures, and many local governments and commissions.
 Legislators in 20 states have adopted his legislative recommendations.
 Sears has assisted legislators and law enforcement officials from many countries and has spoken before committees of the British Parliament.

 Sears' numerous media appearances include television interviews and features on The Today Show, Nightline, CNN, Fox News, C-SPAN, The O’Reilly Factor, Oprah, and The Lou Dobbs Show.
-He has also been a radio guest on various programs, including The Laura Ingraham Show, National Public Radio, and The Dennis Prager Radio Show.
+He has also been a radio guest on various programs, including The Laura Ingraham Show, National Public Radio, The Hugh Hewitt Show and The Dennis Prager Radio Show.
 Sears has been extensively covered in national print media, including the Washington Post, the Associated Press, the Washington Times, the Seattle Post-Intelligencer, the Arizona Republic, and the National Catholic Register.
-He is a regular opinion contributor to Townhall.com and has co-authored several books, including The Homosexual Agenda: Exposing the Principal Threat to Religious Freedom Today (2003), and The ACLU vs. America (2005), both with Craig Osten.
-Sears has also written two novels, In Justice (2009) and its sequel Trial and Error (2011).
+He is a regular opinion contributor to Townhall.com and has co-authored several books, including The Homosexual Agenda: Exposing the Principal Threat to Religious Freedom Today (2003) and The ACLU vs. America (2005), both with Craig Osten.
+His most recent books are In Justice (2009) and Trial and Error (2011).

 BOARD OF DIRECTORS